Quality standards now up for ‘parol’

 “More than ensuring product safety, these standards uplift our parol makers whose craftsmanship reflects Filipino pride.
 By guiding them toward quality and reliability, we empower their businesses to grow and thrive globally while protecting Filipino consumers,” DTI Secretary Cristina Roque said.

-DTI Fair Trade Group Assistant Secretary and Supervising Head lawyer Regino Mallari Jr. said the PNS for Philippine-made lanterns also ensures the sustainability of the lantern-making industry in the country.
-(With a report from Joann Villanueva/PNA)
+DTI Fair Trade Group assistant secretary and Supervising head lawyer Regino Mallari Jr. said the PNS for Philippine-made lanterns also ensures the sustainability of the lantern-making industry in the country. / PNA